Florida Gov. DeSantis signs bill to limit discussion of race

 “We will not use your tax dollars to teach our kids to hate this country or hate each other,” DeSantis said.

-Opponents say DeSantis doesn’t have an accurate idea of what critical race theory is, and his motives are to suppress and accurate account of Black history.
+Opponents say DeSantis doesn’t have an accurate idea of what critical race theory is, and argue that his motives are to suppress an accurate account of Black history.

 “It’s just illustrating Gov. DeSantis’ pattern of Black attack policies led by Republican legislators.
 He is taken a culture war to a classic Republican battleground, which is the public schools.
 It’s going to hurt our children’s futures,”’ said Democratic Rep. Angie Nixon, who is Black.
-“CRT is not taught in K-12 education here in our public schools.
-Let me be clear, this goes farther than just attacking Black folks.
-He’s attacking all the people of Florida.”
+“CRT is not taught in K-12 education here in our public schools..”

 DeSantis’ focus on culture war issues involving race, gender and the coronavirus have made him one of the most popular Republican politicians in the country and a likely 2024 presidential candidate.